ssk8/espresso_scale/README.md

 # espresso_scale
-timer and scale for pulling the perfect shot
+timer and scale for pulling the perfect espresso shot

+should work for pourover coffee as well but this feature hasn't been tested ;-)

 Main components:
 - 1 kg load cell